Today In Music History

 1980 - Winners at the Grammy Awards included the Doobie Brothers' "What A Fool Believes" for Song of the Year, Billy Joel's 52nd St for Album of the Year, Gloria Gaynor's "I Will Survive" for Best Disco Record, and Michael Jackson won his first Grammy for Best R&B Performance for "Don't Stop 'Til You Get Enough."

-1981 - The Who release "You Better You Bet," their first single since the death of their drummer, Keith Moon, in 1978.
-Their new stickman is Kenney Jones, formerly of the Faces.
+1981 - The Who released "You Better You Bet," their first single since the 1978 death of drummer Keith Moon.
+Kenney Jones, formerly of the Faces, was the band’s new drummer.

 1984 - Dead Can Dance released their self-titled debut album in Australia.
 The U.S. release followed on March 22, 1994.